Maui police seek information on $1 million jewelry heist

-A $50,000 reward is being offered for information leading to the arrest and conviction of those responsible for a $1 million dollar robbery at a Lahaina jewelry store on Halloween, Maui police said today.
+A $50,000 reward is being offered for information leading to the arrest and conviction of those responsible for a $1 million robbery at a Lahaina jewelry store on Halloween, Maui police said Friday.

 The robber demanded three items from a display case that contained multiple other pieces of jewelry.